 The Office of the Inspector General of the Peace Corps will publish its yearlong review of the “Five Year Rule” within the next “two to three weeks.”
 Fifty years ago, Dr. Robert Textor authored the original “In, Up, and Out” memo that morphed into the Five Year Rule.
 Unfortunately, he is scheduled for surgery on June 29th.
 He made a reasonable request to be allowed to see the final review before his surgery.
 The Office of the Inspector General of the Peace Corps considered the request for two days and then denied it without explanation.

 Dr. Textor trained Volunteers for Thailand I and II.
 Dr. Textor is a Professor Emeritus of Stanford University and has remained engaged with the Peace Corps community.
 In 1966, he edited the classic Cultural Frontiers of the Peace Corps.
 He made the book available online in commendation of the 50th Anniversary.
-The book can be downloaded at: http://www.stanford.edu/~rbtextor/Cultural_Frontiers_of_the_Peace_Corps.pdf
+Currently, we are working with Stanford University so that the book can be downloaded.

 I think it is unfortunate that the Office of Inspector General was unable to extend to Dr. Textor the courtesy of a few days early access to its report.
 Unless the report is released almost immediately, and that seems unlikely, Dr. Textor will have to wait until after his surgery and the necessary recuperation period to see how the Office of the Inspector General reviewed the policy he helped to create.
 Also, the Peace Corps community will have to wait for Dr. Textor’s critically important review of the report.